API Testing

 Origin of smoke testing

-A quick search on the internet brings multiple stories about the origin of smoke testing.
+A quick search on the internet brings up multiple stories about the origin of smoke testing.
 We shall share two of them with you!

 Types of Smoke Testing